 - Address various core medical competencies

-- Address several other key dimensions such as patient age, chronicity of disease, and sex
+- Address several other key dimensions such as patient age, chronicity of disease, and gender

-Thus, NEJM Knowledge+ represents a comprehensive survey of internal medicine.
-And like the board exam, it focuses on the clinical scenarios most relevant to primary care and hospital medicine.
-As a result, you can approach the exam feeling prepared.
+This means that NEJM Knowledge+ Internal Medicine Board Review represents a comprehensive survey of internal medicine.
+And like the board exam and LKA™, it focuses on the clinical scenarios most relevant to primary care and hospital medicine.
+As a result, you can approach your assessment feeling prepared.

-Links to the complete list of all ABIM exams and their blueprints can be found here.
+The complete lists of all ABIM assessments and their blueprints can be found below:

 |Medical Content Category||% of a Typical Exam|